rukgar/gradle-changelog-plugin/README.md

     versionNum “0.1.3” //Defaults to an empty string.

     //version name
-    versionText "Electric Lama” //Defaults to an empty string.
+    versionText ”Electric Lama” //Defaults to an empty string.

     //URL of the repository where the commits can be found.
 Plugin will append /commits at the end.
-    repoUrl "https://github.com/marcpoppleton/gradle-changelog-plugin“ //Defaults to an empty string.
+    repoUrl ”https://github.com/marcpoppleton/gradle-changelog-plugin“ //Defaults to an empty string.

     //URL of the bug tracker where closed issues can be found.
-Plugin will append /issues at the end. trackerUrl "https://github.com/marcpoppleton/gradle-changelog-plugin“ //Defaults to an empty string.
+Plugin will append /issues at the end. trackerUrl ”https://github.com/marcpoppleton/gradle-changelog-plugin“ //Defaults to an empty string.

     //lower limit to filter the git log command from “0.0.1“ //Defaults to previous git tag found or first commit if none found.